tataratat/splinepy/docs/markdown/spline_plotting.md

 # Visualizing Splines
 As a new feature SplinePy now also has the ability to directly plot splines.
-Currently only `vedo` is available as plotting library.
+The splines are plotted with the `vedo` library.

 The following will give a brief introduction into basic spline creation and visualization.